 Some of the earliest known lifeforms would qualify as extremophiles, and it is highly likely so will some of the last.

-My Eureka Moment: 25 million years left for humans?
+A disturbing Eureka Moment: As little as 25 million years left for humans?

 I first realised inability to keep reducing CO2 to compensate for increasing solar radiation, could be a limitation for life on Earth, while exploring natural climate change back in 2019.

-However, my ‘eureka moment’ was from quite simplistic calculations, which were fires of about 70 million years for a very broad impact, and perhaps a little as 25 to 50 million years, before humans might be threatened.
+However, that ‘eureka moment’ was initially based on quite simplistic calculations.
+The initial estimate was for about 70 million years for a very broad impact, and perhaps a little as 25 to 50 million years, before humans might be threatened.
 This was quite a surprise, as all I had seen previously, was projections of how the Sun would become a red giant around 5 billion years from now.
 Five billion years is a lot less threatening than perhaps as little as 25 million years, even though for one individual, both timeframes are so long they are hard to imagine.
 Even if my projections were seriously wrong, I had still found something new to me.
 But this still needed support from peer reviewed papers.
 The papers Lovelock and Whitfeild, and Franck et al, as discussed in the next two sections, confirm that scientific consensus does exist that the amount of life one Earth has been on a path to collapse since peak life around 500 million years ago, and is expected to end on a timeframe consistent with my findings.
 However, the range of when humans, of what humans evolve into over such a long is impossible to predict with any certainly.
 The changes will make it progressively more difficult, and even impossible for the humans of today in 25 million years, but there could also be over 100 million years available.
 However, evidence confirms, counting on any more than 25 million years, would be ‘courageous‘.

 First Confirmation: Lovelock and Whitfield 1982.